todomd/todo.md/README.md

 # Description
-[EN] Repositorie about how to do TO-DO list on markdown.
+Repositorie about how to do TO-DO list on markdown.

 # Content EN
 - [Structure of directories](#Structure-of-directories)